cerati/p2z-tests/README.md

                   as `src/kokkos_src_v3, but use multiple asynchronous device instances (multiple CUDA streams); the best performing version.

+`src/kokkos_src_v5`: target CUDA GPU without unified memory; has the same
+                  user data layouts and memory transfer patterns as the manual CUDA_v4 version (`propagate-toz-test_CUDA_v4.cu`) but using
+                  a single device instance.

 Here we have basic instructions.

 #### Getting started